How to Fix Gaps & Spaces in Teeth

-Also like braces, a retainer is generally worn after treatment is completed.
+Also, like braces, a retainer is generally worn after the treatment is completed.
 We want to eliminate spaces and not have them come back, so the retainer aids your teeth by healing in place without further movement.

 Other Treatments To Fix Gapped Teeth

 Looking to avoid orthodontic treatment to correct your diastema?
 You’ll be happy to hear that braces, Invisalign, and retainers are not the only solutions.
 Below you will find cosmetic dentistry and restorative dentistry solutions for correcting gaps in your smile.

 If the gaps in your smile are caused by missing teeth, or if your gap is the width of a tooth, dental implants will be your #1 solution.
 The implants themselves are tiny titanium posts, which are surgically inserted into the jawbone where teeth are missing.
 These metal posts act as tooth root substitutes.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 Small posts are then attached to the implant, which protrudes through the gums.
 These posts provide stable anchors for crowns to artificially replace the missing teeth.